 In conclusion: The impact of putting the bare minimum into your employee experience includes higher turnover, lower employee productivity, and more negative customer experiences.
 And all of that hurts your bottom line.

 Employees in a company with a “surviving” employee experience are, for the most part, neither inspired by the company’s mission nor aligned with their day-to-day work.
 Employees don’t feel connected to their peers or their leaders, nor appreciated for their contributions.
-They can’t clearly find meaning in their work for either the company nor the greater world at large, and don’t see a path to grow their career.
+They don’t have a clear understanding of what’s expected of them in their jobs, and don’t see a path to grow their career.

 As a result, these companies experience higher-than-necessary turnover rates, which can cost tens of thousands of dollars in employee replacement costs.
 These companies also have trouble meeting goals due to a lack of teamwork and internal communications.
 Top leaders either feel like they’re spinning their wheels, or may be completely disengaged from their role as a leader.